 60 Minutes: Why can’t we put down our smartphones?
 Brain-hacking.

 In case you missed it, 60 Minutes aired a segment on how social media and smart phone apps are “purposely designed to be habit-forming”.
-You can read and see the entire Sunday, April 9, 2017, show below.
+You can read about the Sunday, April 9, 2017, show below.
+Watch the 60 Minute Brain Hacking videos in three parts here: one, and two, and three.
 When watching, consider the implications for children.
 Educational software, video games and screens are increasingly being promoted in schools, even marketed to small children.
 Are parents and administrators aware of the dangers of these 1:1 devices?

 In this 60 Minutes piece, Anderson Cooper asks, Is Silicon Valley programming apps or are they programming people?
 According to a former Google product manager, Silicon Valley is engineering your phone to get you hooked, feel the need to check in constantly.